 - 35 percent of the time the cause relates to male factor infertility

 - 20 percent of the time the problem is a combination of both partners

 - 10 percent of the time, the diagnosis is unexplained, which means the testing yielded no conclusive explanation

-Though dealing with infertility can lead to stressful situations in your life, Red Rock Fertility can offer resources to help you achieve a successful pregnancy.
-Developing a basic understanding of infertility and potential treatments can empower you and your partner as you take action to become parents.
+Though dealing with infertility issues can lead to stressful situations in your life, Red Rock Fertility can offer resources to help you achieve a successful pregnancy.
+Developing a basic understanding of infertility in women and men, as well as potential treatments, can empower you and your partner as you take action to become parents.